junior-leandro/junior-leandro/README.md

 function Description(){
       return (
-       'I am a university ambassador for DIO' 'Specialized in front-end web development.',
+       'I am a university ambassador for DIO Campus Expert' 'Specialized in front-end web development.',
        'Experience in developing responsive websites seeking the best performance and user experience.', 'Focus on offering great user experiences through simple and functional interfaces.',